smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 administrator becomes responsible for manually correcting the configuration problems under IBM i and then manually releasing the jobs.

-If it is decided that a job being held in a job queue that has an error (either condition SMA0007 or SMA0008) should be deleted and not run when the error has been bypassed, the correct procedure for deleting the job is to use the OpCon/xps Kill command from the job\'s context (right mouse click) menu in the OpCon/xps EM Schedule display.
+If it is decided that a job being held in a job queue that has an error (either condition SMA0007 or SMA0008) should be deleted and not run when the error has been bypassed, the correct procedure for deleting the job is to use the OpCon/xps Kill command from the job's context (right mouse click) menu in the OpCon/xps EM Schedule display.
 Using the Kill command will allow OpCon/xps to correctly set the job status in the schedule and it also removes the job from the IBM i job queue.

 If an IBM i system operator deletes a job from an IBM i job queue, OpCon/xps will not be able to report the failed status of that job, but